eslint/eslint/docs/rules/prefer-spread.md

 Math.max.apply(Math, args);
 ```

-In ES2015, one can use the spread operator to call variadic functions.
+In ES2015, one can use spread syntax to call variadic functions.

 ```js
 /*eslint-env es6*/